How to Protect Your Outdoor Teak Furniture During the Winter

-Teak is a perfect material for outdoor furniture – especially in places like Southern California.
-While teak is generally known to be reasonably weather resistant, taking certain steps to protect your outdoor furniture when the temperatures drop is recommended.
+Teak is an ideal material for outdoor furniture – especially in temperate places like Southern California.
+While teak is known to be reasonably weather resistant, we still recommend taking certain steps to protect your outdoor furniture from sun exposure and excessive moisture.

-In this post, we want to discuss five easy ways to keep your outdoor teak furniture safe from the winter conditions in Southern California.
+In this post, we want to discuss five easy tactics for waterproofing outdoor teak furniture in Southern California’s weather.

-Your outdoor furniture likely sees heavy use in the summer months – and has a place in your cleaning routine.
-Once the winter comes, and you’re not spending as much time outside, neglecting regular cleaning becomes easy.
+Your outdoor furniture likely sees heavy use in the summer months and therefore gets cleaned more regularly.
+Once the rainier or cooler seasons roll in, and you’re not spending as much time outside, you might find that neglecting regular cleaning becomes easier.

-Start by moving your teak outdoor furniture away from direct sunlight.
-This is to make sure the cleaning solution doesn’t dry out too quickly.
-Next, apply the soapy water with a brush to all the surfaces – and hose off the suds when you’re done.
+Start by moving your teak outdoor furniture away from direct sunlight to make sure the cleaning solution doesn’t dry out too quickly.
+Next, apply the soapy water with a brush to all the surfaces and hose off the suds when you’re done.

-How often should you clean teak furniture in the winter?
+How often should you clean teak furniture in the off-season?

-Generally, we recommend cleaning your teak furniture at least once a year – maybe three or four if you want to maintain the pristine look.
-If the winter months bring a lot of rain, you should clean your items as needed to ensure loose dirt and debris don’t build up.
+Generally, we recommend cleaning your teak furniture at least once per season – maybe three or four times per year if you want to maintain the pristine look.
+If some months bring a lot of rain, clean your items as needed to ensure loose dirt and debris don’t build up.

 In addition to safeguarding your furniture from water, sealer maintains the teak’s natural color.
 Most sealants contain a UV blocker to prevent sun bleaching and discoloring.